bbauska/JS-beginners-JS/README.md

 frequently in the coming chapters.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-Writing Comments
+<h3>Writing Comments</h3>

 In programming, comments are text we use to communicate the context of the code written in the file.

 To write a comment in JavaScript, you need to add two forward slashes // before the comment as shown below:

 ```
 // This is a comment